vladyorsh/bak/README.md

 According to the wiki pages, the scoring container will be publically available after the challenge end.

 Notes about notebooks:
 - Public data sets were changed multiple times during the challenge.
-Notebooks dedicated to detection models refer to some distinct files, which may be absent in new publicly available sets.
-If a certain file is missing, remove it from the 'force_train' list in the notebook.
+Notebooks dedicated to detection models refer to some distinct files through .json label files and 'force_train' lists, and certain files may be absent in new publicly available sets.
 - Detection models notebooks refer to the aligned data sets (with right images flipped), not to the original ones.